13 Jul Beginners Terrace Gardening FAQs

 The most popular questions related to terrace gardening are listed here.
 Browse through it and be on your way to setting up the perfect urban rooftop garden.

-We will be Constantly updating this FAQ page for Beginners & experts, to Help them Find way to bringing fresh produce from their rooftop to Kitchen table.
+We will be Constantly updating this FAQ page for Beginners & experts, to Help them Find ways to bringing fresh produce from their rooftop to the Kitchen table.

 These gardens can be created on almost all kinds of buildings like residential flats, individual houses, commercial hubs, godowns and factories.

 What should be done before using the roof as a terrace garden?

 A simple water proofing of the roof is enough.
 Various water proofing products are available in the market that will ensure that the roof is protected, water-resistant and leakage-free.

 Can the roots of plants cause any harm to the building?

 Plants with fibrous roots do not cause any harm to the roof but avoid plants with tap roots (like mango) as they may penetrate the roof and harm it by growing its roots in the structure.
 Sometimes the wind or birds may bring seeds that can germinate and take root on the roof itself.
 These should be checked for and removed.